ZilongZhan/JavaScript-foundations-challenge-1/CHALLENGE.md

     1 <= 0 -> false
 ```
 ```
-It is important to consider that how these operators function is also dependant on the operand's type.
+It is important to consider that the way these operators function is also dependant on the operand's type.
 With 'String' type values, for example, the comparison is performed in lexicographic order.

     "example" < "example1" -> true
     1 < "example" -> true (1 is coerced into type 'String')